Biogen tumbles after Medicare lays out Aduhelm coverage plan

 Biogen said in June, shortly after the FDA approval, that about 900 sites in the U.S. have the equipment and expertise to immediately begin giving the drug, which requires monthly IVs.

-The stock price had soared past $400 after the FDA decision in June.
+The stock had soared past $400 after the FDA decision in June.

 ———